Antelux/ComputerBound/README.md

 * A large amount of the mod's art assets were made by donpapillon.
 Massive thanks for such awesome stuff!
 Link to his Starbound profile page: https://community.playstarbound.com/members/donpapillon.215443/

-* I used two websites for creation of the mod logo, both of which are listed next: https://logomakr.com and http://www5.flamingtext.com
+* I used two websites for creation of the mod logo: https://logomakr.com and http://www5.flamingtext.com.